Pedro de la Rosa: Ferrari (2013–2014)

 On 16 January, Ferrari announced that De la Rosa had been signed in a developmental role for the team, aiding with its simulator resources.

 On 24 January Ferrari announced that De la Rosa would share testing duties of their 2013 challenger, the F138, with Felipe Massa at the first test of the season, beginning on 5 February in Jerez.

 Other ventures

 Team management

-In 2005 de la Rosa founded feeder series outfit Drivex with Miguel Ángel de Castro.
-The team has been successful, with their biggest achievement being winning 2019 F4 Spanish Championship teams' and drivers' title with current Alpine Formula One driver Franco Colapinto.
+In 2005, De la Rosa founded feeder series outfit Drivex with Miguel Ángel de Castro.
+The team has been successful, with their biggest achievement being winning the 2019 F4 Spanish Championship teams' and drivers' title with current Alpine Formula One driver Franco Colapinto.

 De la Rosa served as the technical and sporting director of Techeetah in Formula E during the 2018–19 season.

 De la Rosa also runs a driving school and racing team called Drivex.

 In October 2022, De la Rosa was appointed ambassador for Aston Martin Formula One Team.

 Broadcasting

-De la Rosa has also worked as color analyst for Formula One broadcasts on La Sexta, Telecinco, Movistar and currently DAZN.
+De la Rosa has also worked as a colour analyst for Formula One broadcasts on La Sexta, Telecinco, Movistar and currently DAZN.